← Back to 史記

 使

-In the twenty-fourth year, he betrayed Qi and allied with Qin.
+In the twenty-fourth year, he turned against Qi and allied with Qin.
 King Zhao of Qin was first established and then heavily bribed Chu.
 Chu went to welcome the bride.
 In the twenty-fifth year, King Huai entered and allied with King Zhao of Qin, with the agreement at Huang Ji.
 Qin again gave Shang Yong to Chu.
-In the twenty-sixth year, because Chu betrayed the alliance's closeness and allied with Qin, the three states of Qi, Han, and Wei together attacked Chu.
-Chu sent the crown prince to enter as hostage in Qin and requested aid.
-Qin then sent guest minister Tong to lead troops and save Chu.
-The three states withdrew their troops and departed.
+In the twenty-sixth year, because Chu betrayed the close alliance and allied with Qin, the three states of Qi, Han, and Wei jointly attacked Chu.
+Chu sent the crown prince to Qin as a hostage and requested aid.
+Qin then sent the guest minister Tong to lead troops and rescue Chu.
+The three states withdrew their armies and departed.

 84